Hexagram 23剝Stripping Away

 — Legge (1882)

 Line 1 is the first yin at the base of the hexagram, and the image the line opens with is a piece of furniture being attacked from underneath. 剝床以足 — the legs of the couch are the first to go.
 The line is naming the earliest and most easily ignored phase of the decline: not the visible loss of position but the quiet attrition of the foundations that the position has been resting on.
-The supporting customer segment whose retention rate has begun to slip.
-The infrastructure hire who has quietly disengaged.
-The cash runway no one has re-modelled in a quarter.
+The old friendship that has quietly stopped being reciprocal.
+The knee that aches on the stairs before it aches at rest.
+The savings no one has re-checked against rising costs in a year.
 The hexagram is explicit that this is where the stripping begins.

 The decision-relevant translation is the early-warning translation.
-The line does not ask the actor to do anything heroic; it asks the actor to notice that the legs of the couch are being eaten through, and to take the noticing seriously enough to update the operating frame.
+The line does not ask you to do anything heroic; it asks you to notice that the legs of the couch are being eaten through, and to take the noticing seriously enough to change how you are operating.
 The misfortune the line names is not the leg-injury itself but what follows from refusing to register it.
-Founders and operators who learn to read line 1 cleanly tend to be the ones who reposition before the decline becomes visible to the surrounding field.
+People who learn to read line 1 cleanly are the ones who reposition before the decline becomes visible to everyone around them.
 The bottom of the hexagram is the cheapest place to act, and the I Ching is precise that the cost of acting later compounds with every line position.

 剝床以辨,蔑貞凶。